uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 4. None of the above

 {% hint style="info" %}
-Submit your flag with the correct answer, replacing spaces with underscores (e.g., `CITS1003{1}` if option 1 was the correct answer).
+Submit your flag with the correct answer (e.g., CITS1003{1} if option 1 is the correct answer).
 {% endhint %}

 ### Question 4.
 Mitigation